The 8 Types Of Love + How To Know Which One You're Feeling

 The question of what it means to love someone has been the inspiration behind so many songs for a reason: It's a very complicated emotion that we all experience differently.
 Take the five love languages, for example.
 Everyone has their own way of giving and receiving love, especially with different people.

-Below are the nine types of love described in the Greek language and how to navigate each one:
+Below are the eight types of love described in the Greek language and how to navigate each one.

 Eros (passionate love)